jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Adding Custom Failure Messages/task.md

 ## Adding Custom Failure Messages

 You can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
-Any arguments specified after the one required argument to `assert!` or the two required arguments to `assert_eq!` and `assert_ne!` are passed along to the `format!` macro (discussed in Chapter 8 in the [“Concatenation with the `+` Operator or the `format!` Macro”](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#concatenation-with-the--operator-or-the-format-macro) section), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
+Any arguments specified after the one required argument to `assert!` or the two required arguments to `assert_eq!` and `assert_ne!` are passed along to the `format!` macro (discussed in Chapter 8 in the [“Concatenation with the `+` Operator or the `format!` Macro”](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#concatenation-with-the--operator-or-the-format-macro) section of the Book), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
 Custom messages are useful to document what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

 For example, let’s say we have a function that greets people by name and we want to test that the name we pass into the function appears in the output: